HomeBlog

 How to Deduct Mileage on Taxes?

-Now that we're clear on the best way to track mileage at work, we can move on to discussing another important issue, and that's maximizing your mileage deduction.
+Now that we’re clear on the best way to track mileage at work, we can discuss another vital issue: maximizing your mileage deduction.

-To be able to lower your taxes and get some of the money you give to the IRS back, you should keep accurate and timely records of your and your employees' business driving.
+To lower your taxes and get some of the money you give to the IRS back, keep accurate and timely records of your and your employees’ business driving.

-Note that only business miles are deductible, which can be a problem if the vehicle is used for personal and work purposes.
+Only business miles are deductible, which can be problematic if the vehicle is used for personal and work purposes.
 The only way out of this is to keep separate records, and using a mileage tracker can make this significantly easier.

 However, we need to distinguish what qualifies as business driving so that you can be sure that the IRS will accept your claim.